CrayLabs/SmartSim-Scaling/driverdataaggregation/README.md

 # Data Aggregation Scaling Tests

-SmartSim-Scaling currently offers three data aggregation versions listed below.
+SmartSim-Scaling currently offers three data aggregation test versions listed below:

- 1. Data Aggregation Standard - (c++ client and SmartRedis Orchestrator)
+ 1. Data Aggregation Standard               (c++ client and SmartRedis Orchestrator)
- 2. Data Aggregation Standard Python - (python client and SmartRedis Orchestrator)
+ 2. Data Aggregation Standard Python        (python client and SmartRedis Orchestrator)
- 3. Data Aggregation Standard File System - (python client and file system)
+ 3. Data Aggregation Standard File System   (python client and file system)

-You may follow along below for more information on a respective test.
+Follow along for more information on all respective tests.

-# Description
+# Client Description

 The data aggregation scaling test runs two applications.
 The first application is an MPI application that produces datasets that are added to an aggregation list.